ksmirnov/ksmirnov.github.io/_posts/2017-09-20-pyspark-hadoop-docker.md

 The first problem I faced was a necessity to have [systemd](https://en.wikipedia.org/wiki/Systemd) installed to run such services as *sshd* and *ntpd*.
 By default CentOS 7 doesn't have systemd and requires some customization, but luckily for me there's a systemd enabled image already available at Docker's repository:
+{% highlight bash %}
->FROM centos/systemd
+FROM centos/systemd
+{% endhighlight %}

 Next, I needed to install some essentials to get everything work:
+{% highlight bash %}
->RUN yum install -y --quiet epel-release \
+RUN yum install -y --quiet epel-release \
  && yum -y --quiet update \
  && yum install -y --quiet \
     bzip2 \